My new cookbook Big Vegan Flavor is now available!

 For Serving

-• 1 handful cilantro leaves and tender stems, chopped
+• 1 handful flat-leaf parsley or cilantro chopped (optional)

 Instructions

-• Preheat the oven to 400ºF/205ºC.
+• Preheat the oven to 400ยบF/205ยบC.
 Arrange two oven racks, one on the bottom and one in the middle.

 • Prep and roast the squash.
-While the lentils are cooking, slice the squash in half, vertically, then scoop out the seeds in the cavities (no need to peel the squash).*
+While the lentils are cooking, slice the squash in half, vertically, then scoop out the seeds (no need to peel).
+See Note 2.

 Line a rimmed sheet with parchment paper.
-Place flesh side down and roast on bottom rack for 50 to 55 minutes, or until somewhat browned and tender.
+Place squash flesh side down.
+Roast on bottom rack for 45 to 55 minutes, or until somewhat browned and fork tender.

-• Roast the lentils.
+• Prep the lentils.
 Add the lentils to a second rimmed sheet pan and toss with 1 TBSP olive oil and sprinkle with a few pinches of salt and pepper.
-Spread the lentils out and shake the pan back and forth to evenly distribute so there’s no overlap.
+Spread out to distribute so there's minimal overlap.
 Set aside for now.

-• When the squash has 25 minutes left, add the pan of lentils to the middle oven rack.
-Roast for about 25 minutes, or until browned and crisp, shaking the pan halfway through to toss.
+• Roast the lentils: When the squash has 20 minutes left, add the pan of lentils to the middle oven rack.
+Roast for 15 minutes.
+If the lentils have not crisped up, shake the pan to toss and roast for 5 more minutes until crispy but not rock hard.

-Carefully pour in the onion-broth mixture and season with 1 heaping teaspoon kosher salt, lots of black pepper, and red wine vinegar.
+Pour in the onion-broth mixture, the coconut milk or Cashew Cream if using, 1 teaspoon kosher salt, and 1/2 tsp red wine vinegar (or lemon juice).
 Remove the center cap and cover with a dish towel to allow steam to vent.

-• Pour the soup into bowls, top each with crispy lentils, and chopped cilantro and green onions, if using.
-Drizzle a bit of olive oil on each slice of bread, sprinkle with a pinch of salt, and serve alongside the soup.
+• Pour soup into bowls, top with crispy lentils, and chopped herbs, if using.
+Drizzle on a bit of good olive oil and sprinkle with a pinch of flaky salt; serve toast alongside the soup.

 Notes